Teaching

 Didactic concept

 In order to make the learning contents vivid and tangible and thus ensure lasting learning success, we use creative and playful elements.
-Our portfolio includes digital learning games such as Kahoot, LEGO Serious Play, Bingo or Escape Room Settings.
 Such approaches from the field of Game-Based Learning can promote not only specialist knowledge but also interdisciplinary skills such as teamwork, creativity, strategic action planning, logical thinking and presentation skills.

 Courses